-Alonzo watched as Al sold the paintings effortlessly; when Alonzo arrived home, he shared with Alfred Hair, "the big news," of what he'd witnessed.
+Alonzo watched as Al sold the paintings effortlessly; when Alonzo arrived home, he shared with Alfred Hair "the big news" of what he'd witnessed.

 Al was not the first salesman but focused on being the top salesman and became good friends with Alfred Hair.
 Al taught himself to paint as he repaired smeared wet oil paintings entrusted to him to sell by members of the group.
-Al wouldn't begin his career as a painter until after the tragic death of his good friend Alfred Hair.
-In 1970, Alfred was shot and killed in a bar called Eddie's Place, a junk-joint in Fort Pierce, Florida.
-He was 29, the young entrepreneur never became the millionaire he'd dreamed of being.
+However, Al wouldn't begin his career as a painter until after the tragic death of his good friend Alfred Hair.
+In 1970, Alfred was shot and killed in a bar called Eddie's Place, a junk joint in Fort Pierce, Florida.
+He was 29; the young entrepreneur never became the millionaire he'd dreamed of being.
 After his death, some of the men took a short hiatus to mourn the passing of their leader.
 Others continued to paint and sold their work on the road.
 In an era when paintings were an upscale venture for whites, the group continued to earn a living through the practice of their newfound skill; besides, the money was too good for them to stop.
 With families to support, eventually, all the men returned to the road, unaware they would one day change the course of history.
 Over decades, the group continued to paint, as others eventually joined in.
 Al would play a phenomenal role in the success of the painters' future and significant history that placed the group on the map of Florida and later the world.

 Al's friendship was the therapy needed after losing an inspirational and exceptional God Uncle.
-His support was the beginning of many eye-opening experiences that transcended our relationship, into a close friendship.
-Al was a busy man, with many close friends, and business associates would stop by during the day, and I would meet them all.
-He called each morning to say he'd returned home, from one of his favorite local breakfast spots, ready to paint.
-After Johnny's death in May 2009, every day we painted together in his backyard for two years.
-It was just the two of us, on occasion other Highwaymen would join in.
+His support began many eye-opening experiences that transcended our relationship into a close friendship.
+Al was a busy man, with many close friends and business associates who would stop by during the day, and I would meet them all.
+He called each morning to say he'd returned home from one of his favorite local breakfast spots, ready to paint.
+After Johnny's death in May 2009, we painted together in his backyard for two years every day.
+It was just the two of us, and other Highwaymen would occasionally join in.
 Laughter and stories came each day, all day.
-During the third year, the time we spent painting and traveling together dwindled down.
-Tales of the Highwaymen, his life as a boy in Mississippi, time in prison, his mother and family matters were all tales of a Highwayman.
+During the third year, the time we spent painting and traveling together dwindled as I spent more time traveling the art circuit.
+His life as a boy in Mississippi, his time in prison, his mother, and family matters were all tales of a Highwayman.
 Al and I then discovered that we were most likely distant relatives and agreed to research the connection.
 Wow, what a revelation!